asantos00/website/content/blog/e2e-tests-with-cypress.md

 ![circle-ci-building](./circle-ci.png)

 For the case I'm using Circle CI, cypress.io even has a *orb* (it's something like a CircleCI recipe).
 That already does some things by default.
-Here's the `./circle/config.yml`
+Here's the `./circle/config.yml` using that recommended cypress orb.

 `gist:asantos00/7a1c484ac29127865bfc940f8362e1f2`